amburgey/Browntreesnake_ATTRACTANTS/README.md

 ### In the case of an incipient (aka, low density) population of brown treesnakes (*Boiga irregularis*), any way that we can maximize the encounter rate and thus detection probability of brown treesnakes across the landscape can be a useful resource for surveyors.
 These two projects were our attempts to understand if hotspots of increased detection probability could be created using attractants to facilitate a rapid response to a brown treesnake invasion.
-Both of these studies were conducted in the Closed Population (CP) on the island of Gu$aring;han.
+Both of these studies were conducted in the Closed Population (CP) on the island of Gu&aring;han.

 ## Attractant One: VIS lure/no lure